-This story also reminded me that I have been meaning to post a special excerpt from Deep Kyoto: Walks by Izumi Texidor Hirai.
-In her walk through the Botanical Gardens Izumi weaves personal recollection with finely observed details of life in the gardens as they pass through the four seasons.
-January has already passed now, but we are still very much in the early and wintry part of the year.
+In this post we have a special excerpt from Deep Kyoto: Walks written by Izumi Texidor Hirai.
+In her walk through the Botanical Gardens, Izumi weaves personal recollection with finely observed details of life in the gardens as they pass through the four seasons.
 Let today’s excerpt from Izumi’s walk serve as a happy reminder of all the special seasonal joys that the year ahead has in store.

 The Botanical Gardens